wallaceer/m2_warehouse/README.md

         }
     }

-After edited composer.json remember to launch composer update
+After edited composer.json
+- launch composer update
+- verify the module status with bin/magento module:status | grep Ws_Warehouse
+- enable the module, if necessary, with bin/magento module:enable Ws_Warehouse
+- run bin/magento setup:upgrade

 For a manual installation, you can copy the module in your magento app/code.